 White males make up the largest sector of the U.S. workforce and have, on average, always made the highest salaries.
-If we compare their salaries to those of Black men and women, we see a large disparity between the wages of similarly-qualified candidates in the same fields.
+If we compare their salaries to those of women, ethnic minorities, the differently-abled, and LGBTQ+ persons, we see a large disparity between the wages of similarly-qualified candidates in the same fields.

 The gap is glaring, and unfortunately, eliminating it isn’t as simple as raising salaries for other employees.
 It requires attention to differences in education, experience, and seniority, even though we know such factors are affected by the same biases that determine salary.

 To complicate matters, agreeing on how to measure the wage gap with so many variables is murky at best.
 For example, a Pew Research Center analysis of median hourly earnings of both full and part-time workers in the United States found that women earned 85% of what men earned – a 15% wage gap.
 By comparison, the Census Bureau in 2017 found that full-time, year-round working women made just 80% of their male counterparts – a 20% wage gap.
 The AAUW’s 2019 updated wage report found a 35% difference between the salaries of the average woman ($45,097) and man ($55,291) in America.

 Our cultural expectations of women as caregivers throw another wrench into the calculations.
 There’s the 2018 study by the Institute for Women’s Policy Research, which showed that women faced an actual wage gap of 51% between 2001-2015.
 And that those who took just one year off from work had annual earnings 39% lower than those of women who remained in the workforce.